 The service inputs are defined in the INPUT DEFINITIONS tab (Figure 9).
 New inputs are defined with the Add button.
 Remember to save the service after modifying inputs.

-FI LES 4S +

-ADD
+These inputs are those that the service user defines when launching a job.

-Title Description Data Type Default Value Min Occurs Max Occurs Input Defs Search Param Parallel Edit
+FI LES INPUT DEFIN ITIONS 0 UTPUT DEFINITION IS + ADD ID Title Description Data Type Default Value Min Occurs Max Occurs Input Defs Search Param Parallel Edit Remove